 Common Mistakes to Avoid

-- Overlooking One for the Other:some text
+- Overlooking One for the Other:

 - Focusing only on content optimization while ignoring site speed or crawlability can undermine your efforts.

-- Keyword Stuffing:some text
+- Keyword Stuffing:

 - Over-optimization in On-Page SEO can lead to penalties.
 Always aim for natural keyword integration.

-- Neglecting Mobile Users:some text
+- Neglecting Mobile Users:

 - Ignoring mobile optimization can lead to poor user experiences and lower rankings.

-- Failing to Monitor Performance:some text
+- Failing to Monitor Performance:

 - Regular audits for both On-Page and Technical SEO are critical to identifying issues and staying ahead of competition.